 This week’s parashat is taken from Genesis 1:1 to 6:8.
 Listen in as we start back to the very beginning of the Torah; just as we ushered in the new year at Rosh Hashanah!

-David explains the blueprint of creation, and the very essence of why we are here!
+Join David as he explains the blueprint of Creation, and the very essence of why we are here!

-Follow along in the AUDIO PODCAST, by clicking on the play button below, and reading along with the notes, as you listen to PART 1 of today's Parashat:
+Follow along in the AUDIO PODCAST, by clicking on the play button below, and reading along with the notes, as you listen to PART 1 of today's Parashah:

 Then we look at the sky – we see the radiant sun shining brightly, and at night, we see the moon against a backdrop of stars all across the night sky.
 To think that all of those stars are just like our sun, with the closest one radiating trillions of miles away and only making up the neighbourhood of stars found in just the tail of our galaxy, the Milky Way.
 To think that the Milky Way houses 100 billion such stars within it along with ours.
 To think that within the “measurable” universe, there are 100 billion such galaxies, each housing 100 billion stars each.